akshayakolay/Portfolio/Reference Guides/UI components of Twitch Studio.md

 ## FAQ
 1) Can I place the whole Stat Panel somewhere else on the screen?

-   No. The whole stat panel is fixed only the components are movable.
+   No. The whole stat panel is fixed only the individual components are movable.

+2) What is the difference between Twitch studio and Twitch Dashboard?

+   **Twitch Studio:** It provides the environment and tools needed for new streamer to strat streaming from scratch.
+If you want to stream in twitch use twitch studio.
+But if you want to push our stream on other patfors alos use OBS.

+   **Twitch Dashboard:** It is the place or home for streamers that gives users for managing analytics, checking revenues.
+      Home is the default landing page for new streamers that surfaces personalized tips and best practices, learning material, and progress towards achievements on your path to Affiliate.
+Please note, Home is currently not available for Affiliates or Partners.